cp3402-students/cp3402-2021-site-cp3402-group-11/README.md

 * [GITHUB Environment](https://github.com/cp3402-students/cp3402-2021-env-cp3402-group-11)

-This is a link to our agile development of the website we created for the startup of Assignment 2 for CP3402 Contenet Management Systems.
+This is a link to our agile development of the website we created for the startup of Assignment 2 for CP3402 Content Management Systems.
 * [Agile Development](https://xd.adobe.com/view/87ce4e25-e086-4916-b167-fefa92f7e5b1-d29d/)